DeepRegNet/DeepReg/docs/source/contributing/test.md

 [test_nifti_loader.py](https://github.com/DeepRegNet/DeepReg/blob/master/test/unit/test_nifti_loader.py#L12)
 as an example.

-### Tensorflow function
+### TensorFlow function

-For a tensorflow-involved function, we need to test
+For a TensorFlow-involved function, we need to test

 - the correctness of inputs and the error handling for unexpected inputs.
 The minimum requirement is to check the shape of input tensors.